arielus05/SRZGTimeCalculator/README.md

 - to present the information in an easy and readable way

 ## instructions:
+1. download the latest version of the program under the Releases tab
 1. extract SRZGTimeCalc.zip
 2. double click and run launch_program.bat
 3. follow instructions on command prompt